minetest-mirrors/easyvend/API.md

 # Easyvend API
-Use this API if you want to make an comntainer compatible with vending and depositing machines.
+Use this API if you want to make an container compatible with vending and depositing machines.

-The API only has one function:
+## How it works

+* Add `easyvend` as optional dependency
+* Check for existance of `easyvend` mod in code
+* Call `easyvend.register_chest` for all containers you want to be compatible

 ## `easyvend.register_chest = function(node_name, inv_list, meta_owner)`
 Registers a node (called “chest”) for use with Easyvend.
 After calling this function,